 Lion’s Mane Mushrooms:

 Hericium erinaceus, or Lion’s Mane mushrooms, have been used as a traditional Chinese food and medicine for centuries.
 It is known for its neuroprotective effects.
-Studies have shown that Lion’s Mane’s effect on depression is through the BDNF pathway.[study]
+Studies have shown that Lion’s Mane’s effect on depression is through the BDNF pathway.[ref]
 Lion’s mane extract is available in capsules or as a coffee beverage.
-Personally, I am hooked on Four Sigmatic’s Lion’s Mane and Chaga mushroom coffee.
-(Please don’t blame me if you try it and then also get hooked on it!)

 Exercise increases BDNF:

 A form of niacin called nicotinamide has been shown in mouse studies to increase BDNF.
-You can get nicotinamide in capsules or as part of a B-vitamin complex as well as in foods such as nutritional yeast, meats, and milk.
+You can get nicotinamide as a supplement or through niacin-rich foods such as nutritional yeast, meats, and milk.

-Omega-3 fatty acids were found to increase BDNF levels.[study]
-A diet high in refined sugars and saturated fats was found to decrease BDNF over a two month period.[study]
-So eating fish and staying away from junk food should help to increase BDNF.
+A diet high in refined sugars and saturated fats was found to decrease BDNF over a two month period.[ref]

-A double-blind, randomized, placebo-controlled trial found that supplementing with 30mg of zinc for 12 weeks increased BDNF levels in depressed subjects.[study]
+A double-blind, randomized, placebo-controlled trial found that supplementing with 30mg of zinc for 12 weeks increased BDNF levels in depressed subjects.[ref]

-Stimulating the vagus nerve increased BDNF and reduce weight gain by 25% in a mouse study. [study]
+Stimulating the vagus nerve increased BDNF and reduce weight gain by 25% in a mouse study. [ref]